 Are Wild Cats Nocturnal?

-What Animals Are Nocturnal?
+What Creatures Are Truly Nocturnal?

 Just for a bit of fun I thought I’d add this little section to list some of the animals that you might not have realized are actually nocturnal: